Mr. Luke Fenlon - Computing Co-ordinator

 Become creative, logical, critical thinkers, who reason systematically and work collaboratively.
-Risk taking and innovation will be enriched through the computer science.
+Risk taking and innovation will be enriched through computer science.

 Appreciate the relevance of digital literacy in our society and that they see it as an essential tool for learning, communication, finding information and for controlling and understanding their environment.

 To explore their attitudes towards computing and its value to them.
 For example, to learn about issues of security, confidentiality and accuracy.
-As a child’s confidence grows they will be able to make informed and discerning choices about their use of information technology.
+As a child’s confidence grows, they will be able to make informed and discerning choices about their use of information technology.